Three apprehended after two injured in clashes over pigeon flying in Delhi's Seelampur

 However, the police have denied any communal angle in the incident.

 "Except the fact that both parties are from different religions, there is nothing communal in the incident.
-The tweet contains distorted facts," she added.
+The tweet contains distorted facts," stated the DCP.

 A case has been registered in this matter under sections 308 and 34 of the Indian Penal Code (IPC) at the Seelapmur Police Station.